Halobates: Range and abundance

 Halobates are found in tropical and subtropical marine habitats around the world.
 They generally prefer temperatures of 24-28 C, are infrequent below 20 C and only exceptionally recorded in waters less than 15 C. The coastal species are largely restricted to the Indo-Pacific region, with the exception of H. robustus from the Galápagos Islands.
 Some of these coastal species have very small ranges, often restricted to a single archipelago, while others are more widespread.
 They primarily occur near mangrove or other marine plants.
-A single species, H. acherontis, has been recorded in rivers a few kilometers upstream from the ocean.
+A single species, H. acherontis, has been recorded kilometers upstream from the ocean, such as in Daly river, 70 km upstream from its mouth.
 The absence of coastal species in the Atlantic region may in part be explained by Trochopus.
 That genus of veliid water striders inhabit coastal mangrove areas in the Atlantic region; the same niche inhabited by coastal Halobates in the Indian and Pacific oceans.

 The five offshore, pelagic species are H. micans, H. germanus, H. sericeus, H. splendens and H. sobrinus, of which the last four are found in the Indian and/or Pacific Oceans.
 H. micans has a circumglobal range, occurring offshore in warmer seas around the world from about 40° north to 40° south, and it is the only one found in the Atlantic Ocean, including the Caribbean.

 Their occurrences are generally patchy, but where found they can be very common.
 During scientific surveys with relatively fast-moving surface nets, they are caught in more than 60% of the tows (less in slow-moving tows, likely because of their ability to avoid them).
 Studies show that densities locally can be as high as 1 individual per 19 m2 in the oceanic species, and 120 individuals per m² (11 per sq ft) in breeding aggregations of the coastal species.